Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

 The only solution for a poor duct system is to have a good contractor repair it.

 But here's the biggest problem with the claim of money savings.

 Any savings from less electrical consumption is out the window once the equipment needs its first repair.

 You can expect to need either or both of these replacements every 7-10 years.
 As you can see, any energy efficiency gain and savings on your electric bill is quickly wasted with the cost of repairs.

 Silence of the Motor

 Is a variable speed furnace quieter?
 Quieter then what?
 Quieter than your old furnace?
 Most likely.
-But so is any new furnace compared to the clunker you are replacing.
+But so is any new, properly set up furnace compared to the clunker in your home now.

-Quieter then a new properly sized furnace with a standard motor?
+Quieter than a new properly sized furnace with a standard motor?
 No. A furnaces variable speed ability will have no effect on noise.

 You'll notice that manufacturers are vague when it comes to the amount of sound a furnace makes.
 There are no decibel ratings of furnaces like there are for air conditioners.
 Not even for comparison.